webcodr/design/README.md

-# WebCodr Design
+# webcodr design

-This is only an HTML/CSS development setup with Gulp, SASS and Coffeescript for a new theme for my blog webcodr.de.
+This is only an HTML/CSS development setup with Vite for a new theme for my blog webcodr.io.